 Native American artifacts dating back 10,000 years have also been located on the site.
 A growing collection of approximately 5,000 tools and weapons tells us part of the story of the first occupants of this land.
 The collections warrant further examination, and specialists will be consulted in the future to help us to develop the Native American narrative.

-The Institute has accomplished a great deal toward promoting the humanities in its first 18 years of existence, and plans to delve further into its cultural heritage in the decades to come.
+The Institute has accomplished a great deal toward promoting the humanities in its years of existence and plans to delve further into its cultural heritage in the decades to come.

 With 30 acres of diverse environmental habitats surrounding its Historic structures, we understand the need to keep our Nature healthy.